-Standard # Accreditation Standard To do at DISTRICT: To do at SCHOOLS: Program Office Report or Checklist 23 The school district, in its discretion, may provide access to a GED Option program that meets the program guidelines outlined in Miss.
-Code Ann. § 37-13-92(4) and the guidelines established by the State Board of Education.
+STANDARD ACCREDITATION TO DO at TO DO at PROGRAM REPORT OR STANDARD DISTRICT SCHOOLS OFFICE CHECKLIST 23 The school district, in its discretion, may provide Check policies.
+Complete checklist.
+Office of Compulsory Alternative access to a GED Option program that meets the - School Attendance Education/GED Checklist program guidelines outlined in Miss.
+Code Ann. § 37- Enforcement and 13-92(4) and the guidelines established by the State Dropout Prevention Board of Education.
 Miss.
 Admin Code 7-3: 7.2, State Board Policy Chapter 7, Rule 7.
 See guidelines for Alternative/GED Programs.
-Check policies.
-Complete checklist.
-Office of Compulsory School Attendance Enforcement and Dropout Prevention Alternative Education/GED Checklist